Tyrrrz/CliFx/Readme.md

 ### Dependency injection

 CliFx uses an implementation of `ICommandFactory` to initialize commands and by default it only works with types that have parameterless constructors.

-In real-life scenarios your commands will most likely have dependencies which need to be injected.
-CliFx makes it really easy to plug in any dependency container of your choice.
+In real-life scenarios your commands will most likely have dependencies that need to be injected.
+CliFx doesn't have its own dependency container but it's really easy to set it up to use any 3rd party dependency container of your choice.

 For example, here is how you would configure your application to use [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection/) (aka the built-in dependency container in ASP.NET Core).